evanzhong/safety-maps/README.md

 ## Loading Routing Geo-coordinates

 All of the scripts related to data generation can be found in the `/data` subdirectory, which is separate from the `/client` and `/server`.
-The python scripts in `/data` are not invoked when running the client nor the server but are useful in generating the data to load into MongoDB
+The python scripts in `/data` are not invoked when running the client nor the server but are useful in generating the data to load into MongoDB.

 ### Accessing Map Data